shirhatti/ReadyWorkshop2019/README.md

 }
 ```

+We know the solution here is to have async Actions on our controllers instead.
+How would change the code to avoid using `.GetAwaiter().GetResult()`?

+===

 Fixing this trivial.
 Instead of calling `.GetAwaiter().GetResult()`, we can call await and change the signature to an Async method

 ```csharp